 What you can do if Granite State services your loans

-It’s frustrating to constantly deal with a loan servicer that doesn’t meet your needs.
+It’s frustrating to constantly deal with a loan servicer that doesn’t meet your needs during the repayment process.
 But what options do you have?

 Many borrowers choose to consolidate their GSM&R student loans to a new loan servicer.
 When you’re first assigned a loan servicer, you have no choice which one you get.
-But if you consolidate your loans, you get to choose your new federal loan servicer.
+But consolidation opens the door to choose your new federal loan servicer.
 In this process, your loans are paid off, and you get a new loan with new terms and a new monthly payment.

 Be aware that choosing another loan servicer doesn’t automatically improve your situation.
 Many federal loan servicers have a reputation for poor customer support, and you may end up with a servicer that’s not much better — or even worse.

-Federal borrowers can also choose to refinance their loans through a private lender.
+Federal borrowers can also choose to refinance their loans through private student loan programs.
 This strategy could net you a lower interest rate, reduce your monthly payments and cut thousands of dollars in interest over the life of your loans.

-But remember, when you refinance federal student loans, they become private loans.
+But remember, when you refinance federal student loans, they become private loans with a private lender.
 You’ll no longer have access to federal programs like:

 - Public Service Loan Forgiveness (PSLF)